kennersoft/kennercore/README.md

       ```
    3.2.
 Add the following configuration:
       ```
-      * * * * * /usr/bin/php /var/www/my-treocore-project/index.php cron
+      * * * * * /usr/bin/php /var/www/my-kennercore-project/index.php cron
       ```
-4. Install TreoCore following the installation wizard in web interface.
+4. Install KennerCore following the installation wizard in web interface.
 Go to http://YOUR_PROJECT/

 ### License

-TreoCore is published under the GNU GPLv3 [license](LICENSE.txt).
+KennerCore is published under the GNU GPLv3 [license](LICENSE.txt).

 ### Support

-- TreoCore is developed and supported by [TreoLabs GmbH](https://treolabs.com/).
+- KennerCore is developed and supported by [TreoLabs GmbH](https://treolabs.com/).
 - Feel free to join [our Community](https://community.treolabs.com/).
 - To contact us, please visit [our Website](https://treolabs.com/).